Quick Answer

 The Brampton Permit Process Step by Step

-- Zoning compliance, Brampton's zoning by-law 270-2004 governs most residential lots; book a Zoning Compliance Letter ($83) if your project tests any limit.
+- Zoning compliance: Brampton's zoning by-law 270-2004 (as amended through 2026) governs most residential lots; book a Zoning Compliance Letter ($90) if your project tests any limit.

-- Submit complete application via BramptonBuilds, upload sealed drawings, the Building Permit Application form, and pay 50% deposit on submission.
+- Submit a complete application via BramptonBuilds, upload sealed drawings, the Building Permit Application form, and pay the 50% deposit on submission.

-- Plan review (10–15 business days for typical residential), examiners review OBC, zoning, and Site Plan Control compliance.
+- Plan review runs 10–15 business days for typical residential; examiners review OBC, zoning, and Site Plan Control compliance.

-- Deficiency response, about 55% of first submissions get a deficiency notice; resubmit through portal.
+- Deficiency response: about 55% of first submissions receive a deficiency notice; resubmit through the portal.

-- Permit issuance, pay balance; download permit card.
+- Permit issuance: pay the balance and download the permit card.

-- Inspections, book through portal at each required stage; standard residential project needs 6–8 inspections.
+- Inspections: book through the portal at each required stage; a standard residential project needs 6–8 inspections.

 Processing Timelines in Brampton